elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-did-the-first-beta-release-of-mac-os-x-impact-apples-software-development.md

 url: /learn/computer-science/questions/how-did-the-first-beta-release-of-mac-os-x-impact-apples-software-development
 score: -1.0
 related_article1:
-    id: 160418
+    id: 160435
-    title: What were the key features of the first beta release of Mac OS X?
+    title: >-
+        How did the transition from CRT to flat-panel displays impact the evolution of personal computers?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-were-the-key-features-of-the-first-beta-release-of-mac-os-x
+    url: /learn/computer-science/questions/how-did-the-transition-from-crt-to-flatpanel-displays-impact-the-evolution-of-personal-computers
 related_article2:
-    id: 160424
+    id: 160536
-    title: How did the introduction of the iPhone in 2007 transform the smartphone market?
+    title: >-
+        What were the key developments in operating systems that Apple introduced in the early 2000s?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market
+    url: /learn/computer-science/questions/what-were-the-key-developments-in-operating-systems-that-apple-introduced-in-the-early-2000s
 related_article3:
-    id: 160421
+    id: 160527
-    title: What was the significance of the release of Mac OS X 10.0 Cheetah?
+    title: >-
+        How did the transition to aluminum cases affect Apple's product design?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-was-the-significance-of-the-release-of-mac-os-x-100-cheetah
+    url: /learn/computer-science/questions/how-did-the-transition-to-aluminum-cases-affect-apples-product-design
 related_article4:
-    id: 160597
+    id: 160424
+    title: >-
-    title: What was significant about the introduction of the Power Mac G4 Cube in the early 2000s?
+        How did the introduction of the iPhone in 2007 transform the smartphone market?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-was-significant-about-the-introduction-of-the-power-mac-g4-cube-in-the-early-2000s
+    url: /learn/computer-science/questions/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market
 related_article5:
-    id: 160418
+    id: 160435
-    title: What were the key features of the first beta release of Mac OS X?
+    title: >-
+        How did the transition from CRT to flat-panel displays impact the evolution of personal computers?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-were-the-key-features-of-the-first-beta-release-of-mac-os-x
+    url: /learn/computer-science/questions/how-did-the-transition-from-crt-to-flatpanel-displays-impact-the-evolution-of-personal-computers
 ---

 &nbsp;